 Irrespective of the amount of deposit made in FD, be it even less than the insurance cover (of Rs.
 5 lakh), investors will be paid with the full coverage amount.

 - Tax-Saving Option

-All the banks provide their customers with tax saving FD options which help in bringing down their taxable income, which in turn, pulls down tax to be paid too.
+All the banks provide their customers with tax-saving FD options which help in bringing down their taxable income, which in turn, pulls down tax to be paid too.
 Investors can put in up to Rs.
-1.5 lakh of amount in a tax saving fixed deposit which can be quoted in deductions u/s 80C of the Income Tax Act, 1961.
+1.5 lakh of the amount in a tax-saving fixed deposit which can be quoted in deductions u/s 80C of the Income Tax Act, 1961.

 - Higher FD rates for Senior Citizens

 Senior citizens are offered higher fixed deposit interest rates.
 This practice is adopted by most of the banks and non-banking financial companies as well.
 Preferential rate for senior citizens usually ranges from 0.25% -0.65% above the standard FD interest rates.